Antisemitism in Islam: Iran

-Although Iran was officially neutral during the Second World War, Reza Shah sympathized with Nazi Germany, making the Jewish community fearful of possible persecutions.
+Although Iran was officially neutral during the Second World War, Reza Shah sympathized with Nazi Germany, making the Jewish community fearful of possible persecution.
 Although these fears did not materialise, anti-Jewish articles were published in the Iranian media.
 Following the Anglo-Soviet invasion of Iran in 1941, Reza Shah was deposed and replaced by his son Mohammad Reza Pahlavi.

-However, Kaveh Farrokh argues that there is a misconception that antisemitism was widespread in Iran with Reza Shah in power.
+However, Kaveh Farrokh argues that there is a misconception that antisemitism was widespread in Iran during Reza Shah's reign.
 After the Fall of France during the time that Reza Shah was still regent, the head of the Iranian legation in Paris, Abdol Hossein Sardari, used his influence with Nazi contacts to gain exemptions from Nazi race laws for an estimated 2000 Iranian Jews living in Paris at the time.
 The legation also issued Iranian travel documents for the Iranian Jews and their non-Iranian family members to facilitate travel through Nazi occupied Europe to safety.

 Egypt

 In Egypt, Ahmad Husayn founded the Young Egypt Party in 1933.
 He immediately expressed his sympathy for Nazi Germany to the German ambassador to Egypt.
 Husayn sent a delegation to the Nuremberg rally and returned with enthusiasm.
-After the Sudeten Crisis, the party's leaders denounced Germany for aggression against small nations, but they retained elements which were similar to those of Nazism or Fascism, e.g. salutes, torchlight parades, leader worship, and antisemitism and racism.
+After the Sudeten Crisis, the party's leaders denounced Germany for aggression against small nations, but they retained elements which were similar to those of Nazism or Fascism, e.g., salutes, torchlight parades, leader worship, and antisemitism and racism.
 The party's impact before 1939 was minimal, and its espionage efforts were of little value to the Germans.

 During World War II, Cairo was a haven for agents and spies throughout the war.
-Egyptian nationalists were active, with many Egyptians, including Farouk of Egypt and prime minister Ali Mahir Pasha, all of whom hoped for an Axis victory, and the complete severance of Egyptian ties with Britain.
+Egyptian nationalists were active, with a number of Egyptians, including Farouk of Egypt and prime minister Ali Mahir Pasha, all of whom hoped for an Axis victory, and the complete severance of Egyptian ties with Britain.